LSped/asreview-insights-metrics-comparability-main/README.md

 #### Create folders

 Create a main folder with a subfolder named 'data'.
 Place all 24 synergy datasets in the data subfolder.
 See [data folder](https://github.com/LSped/asreview-insights-metrics-comparability-main/tree/main/data) to download input data.

 #### CLI commands (on Windows)
 See [Simulation Mode Exercise](https://github.com/asreview/asreview-academy/blob/main/introducing-simulation-mode/README.md) for a detailed tutorial on running simulations with the makita workflow generator (Make it automatic section) (Windows + Mac).

-In the command line cd to the main folder and run the command below on Windows to create the folder structure with the jobs file:
+In the command line cd to the main folder and run the command below on Windows to create the jobs file:

 ```
 asreview makita template basic -f jobs.bat